WHAT IS A POST-RADIATION WOUND?

 Post-radiation burns, also called radiation dermatitis, is most commonly caused by radiotherapy used for underlying cancerous cells.
 Patients may undergo radiation therapy in order to destroy the cancer, while inadvertently damaging skin cells in the area.
 Likewise, radiation may cause skin damage and wounds when used for interventional procedures, such as catheter insertion, embolism, or coronary angiography.
-In these cases, the radiation therapy wounds may need to be treated by specialist at a wound care center, such as Princeton Wound Care Center.
+In these cases, the radiation therapy wounds may need to be treated by specialist, such as Princeton Wound Care.

 There are multiple types of radiation skin problems, which may vary in severity and require wound care after radiation therapy from a wound care specialist.
 Generally, radiation dermatitis can be defined in two categories:

 Acute radiation dermatitis occurs immediately after exposure to radiotherapy (within 90 days) and may result in the following skin issues:

 Chronic radiation dermatitis occurs 15 days to 10 years after radiation exposure, and may result in the following skin issues: